Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: CTO Design Details

 \section{CTO Design Details}

-\textbf{Framework Overview.} The proposed \method is an end-to-end model following the unrolled network architecture (Fig.\ref{fig:architect}).
+\textbf{Framework Overview.} The proposed \method is an end-to-end model following the unrolled network architecture \footnote{We use a cascaded dual-domain design because it is necessary for strong state-of-the-art CT performance, but our main contribution lies in replacing discretization-specific operators with a single function-space operator that supports multiple view samplings and image resolutions within one model.}(Fig.~\ref{fig:architect}).
 Specifically, the input sinogram $\p$ is first fed to a sinogram space neural operator $\NO_s$ for function space learning that unifies different sampling rates for $\theta$.
-The intermediate feature map is then fed to the unrolled network for multi-cascade learning, where the image-space neural operator $\NO_i$ and the physical update/data-consistency term denoise and reconstruct the final images (Eqn.\eqref{eq:no}).
+The intermediate feature map is then fed to the unrolled network for multi-cascade learning, where the image-space neural operator $\NO_i$ and the physical update/data-consistency term denoise and reconstruct the final images (Eqn.~\eqref{eq:no}).

 DISCO in $\NO_i$ is defined in 2D Cartesian coordinates, introducing a local inductive bias in the image space that captures fine details across discretizations.
 In $\NO_s$, we extend DISCO from Cartesian to polar coordinates $(r, \theta)$, allowing the kernels to provide localized support in the sinogram domain.
 Due to Radon transform duality, localized support corresponds to direction-selective global support in the image space, thus allowing $\NO_s$ to learn global structural information.
-Together, the two components jointly model complementary information about the image, resulting in improved structural consistency and sharper detail.
+The two components jointly model complementary information about the image, resulting in improved structural consistency and sharper detail.